open-plan-tool/documentation/docs/model/components.rst

 ======================

 Thermal energy storages of the type sensible heat storage (SHS) are modelled as :code:`GenericStorage` like described above.
 The implementation of a specific type of SHS, the stratified thermal energy storage, is described in section :ref:`stratified_tes`.
-The modelling of latent-heat (or Phase-change) and chemical storages have not been tested with the open_plan tool, but might be achieved by precalculations.
+The modelling of latent-heat (or Phase-change) and chemical storages have not been tested with the open-plan-tool, but might be achieved by precalculations.

 .. _stratified_tes: